AbdirahmanFree/Landing-Page/README.md

 This project is a basic HTML and CSS Template for websites.
 This template can be used for business and or ecommerce.
-The majority os the styling was done using flexbox
+The majority of the styling was done using flexbox